A snapshot overview of schools in Hilversum that are considered (although not necessarily chosen) by English-speaking expat parents.

 International School Hilversum

-Offers the three stages of the IB programme and also a bilingual programme (TTO) for Dutch passport holders who have finished the Dutch primary system.
-Qualifications for entry include a family with a non-Dutch passport, re-patriating Dutch who are unable to find a place in the Dutch education system and children of families about to move abroad.
+Offers the three stages of the IB programme and also a bilingual programme (TTO), with an international content, for Dutch passport holders who have finished the Dutch primary system.
+Qualifications for entry include a family with a non-Dutch passport, re-patriating Dutch who are unable to find a place in the Dutch education system or children of families about to move abroad.
 Accredited by the Council of International Schools (CIS) and the New England Association of School and Colleges (NEASC).

 Violenschool International Department (Primary)